xalaida/laravel-tree/README.md

 }
 ```

+> Note that the Category model uses the `AsTree` trait.

 ## 🚊 Usage

 ### Path attribute

-The "path" attribute is assigned to all models that use the `AsTree` trait **automatically**, so you do not need to manually set it.
+The `path` attribute is assigned to all models that use the `AsTree` trait **automatically**, so you do not need to manually set it.

-[//]: # (TODO: add info that path of whole subtree is updated when node is moved)

 ### Inserting models

-A root node can be saved to database very easy without extra effort:
+A root node can be saved to the database very easily without extra effort:

 ```php
 $root = new Category();